Effect of magnetic field on jet transport coefficient $\hat{q}$: Introduction

 \section{Introduction}

-In high energy hadron-hadron, hadron-nucleus and nucleus-nucleus collisions, partons produced in large-momentum transfer (large $\rm Q^{\rm 2}$) processes, undergo multiple fragmentations (forming shower of partons) and form a collimated spray of energetic colorless hadrons (due to color charge confinement property of quantum chromodynamics (QCD)) known as jets~\cite{JetReview}.
-The production and properties of jets in vacuum (e.g. in proton-proton (pp) and in proton-nucleus (pA)) can be very well understood within the theoretical framework of perturbative quantum chromodynamics (pQCD)~\cite{ALICEJetProp,CMSXSec,ALICEIncJetXsec,CDFJetProp,AtlasJetprop,ALICExSec}.
+In high energy hadron-hadron, hadron-nucleus and nucleus-nucleus collisions, the partons produced in large-momentum transfer (large $Q^{2}$) processes undergo multiple splittings (forming shower of partons) and hadronization, leading to a collimated spray of energetic particles known as jets~\cite{JetReview}.
 Jets are produced very early in the collision due to their small formation time~\cite{FormaTime, formationtime1}.
-In nucleus-nucleus (AA) collisions, where a thermalized (expanding) medium - quark gluon plasma (QGP) is produced, these jets lose their energy via elastic and inelastic interactions with the medium partons while passing through it resulting in the suppression of high energy jets in AA collisions relative to that in pp and pA collisions.
-The phenomenon is known as jet quenching~\cite{jq1,jq2,jq3,jet_col} and can be quantified experimentally by a well known observable, nuclear modification factor $R_{AA}$, defined as the ratio of high momentum inclusive hadron or jet yields in AA collisions to that in $N_{coll}$ (number of binary collisions) scaled pp collisions.
-The suppression of high momentum hadrons and jets are experimentally measured previously by experiments at SPS, RHIC and recently by experiments at LHC~\cite{NA49RAA, Phenixhsup, CMSptsup, CMSJRaa, AliceRaa}.
-Within the framework of theoretical models, jet quenching can be studied to extract and put constrain on the jet transport coefficient ${\hat q}$ of the QGP which is defined as the mean square of the momentum transfer between the propagating hard jet and the soft medium per unit length.
+In nucleus-nucleus (AA) collisions, where a thermalized (expanding) medium, quark gluon plasma (QGP) is produced, these jets lose their energy via elastic and inelastic interactions with the medium partons while passing through it, resulting in the suppression of high energy jets in AA collisions relative to that in proton-proton (pp) and proton-nucleus (pA) collisions.
+This phenomenon of jet energy loss is known as jet quenching~\cite{jq1,jq2,jq3,jet_col} and can be quantified experimentally by a well-known observable, the nuclear modification factor $R_{\rm AA}$, defined as the ratio of high momentum inclusive hadron or jet yields in AA collisions to that in $N_{coll}$ (number of binary collisions) scaled pp collisions.
+Suppression of high-momentum hadrons and jets was previously measured by NA49, PHENIX, CMS, ATLAS and ALICE experiments at SPS, RHIC and LHC~\cite{NA49RAA, Phenixhsup, CMSptsup, ATLASRaa1, ATLASRaa3, AliceRaa}.
+Within the framework of theoretical models, jet quenching can be studied to extract and provide constraints on the jet transport coefficient $\hat{q}$ of the QGP, which is defined by the mean square of the momentum transfer between the propagating hard jet and the soft medium per unit path length.
+The jet initiated by a quark (gluon) is known as quark (gluon) jet.
+The quark and gluon jets have different sensitivity to the medium due to differences in their color degrees of freedom.
+The amount of transverse momentum broadening of the jet can be related to density of the gluon distribution in the medium~\cite{q-hat1,q-hat2}.
+This allows a temperature-dependent proportional relation between $\hat{q}$ and gluon density.